 Cucumber Jalapeño Fizz

-Cool, crisp cucumber is combined with a touch of heat in this refreshing Cucumber Jalapeño Fizz — a mocktail that’s as stunning to sip as it is to serve.
-It’s bright with notes of citrus and just a little bit fiery, thanks to a slice of jalapeño that’s muddled with lemon juice and cucumber.
+Cool, crisp cucumber is combined with a touch of heat in this refreshing Cucumber Jalapeño Fizz.
+This is a mocktail that’s as stunning to sip as it is to serve.
+It’s bright with a little bit of heat from a slice of jalapeño that’s muddled with lemon juice and cucumber.
 Egg white gives the drink its signature foamy finish, while powdered sugar adds just enough sweetness to balance the spice.

-Make it a Boozy Cucumber Jalapeño Fizz: Replace 1.5 ounces to 2 ounces of the soda water with gin or vodka to make this mocktail an instant cocktail.
-Add the alcohol when you muddle the ingredients together and top with about half as much soda water to finish the drink.
+Make it a Boozy Cucumber Jalapeño Fizz.
+Replace 1.5 to 2 ounces of the soda water with gin or vodka to make this mocktail an instant cocktail.
+Add the alcohol when you muddle the ingredients together.
+Then top with half as much soda water to finish the drink.

-Add a Fancier Finish: Freeze a whole jalapeño pepper and use a zester or grater to shave a few bits onto the top of the foam.
+Add a Fancier Finish.
+Freeze a whole jalapeño pepper and use a zester to shave a few bits onto the top of the foam.
 This adds extra heat and another element of texture to the drink.

-Use Pasteurized Egg Whites: While you can use the egg white from one egg, cartoned egg whites are pasteurized.
-That means they’ve been gently heated to kill bacteria like salmonella.
-This makes them safer to consume raw or undercooked.
+Use Pasteurized Egg Whites.
+While you can use the egg white from one egg, cartoned egg whites offer a safer option.
+Manufacturers gently heat pasteurized egg whites to kill bacteria like salmonella, making them safer to consume raw or undercooked.

 Cucumber Jalapeño Fizz